Nitrodist/bsideswpg-coin-puzzle/README.md

 The four rows of characters appear to be [base64 encoded](https://en.wikipedia.org/wiki/Base64), so that will probably be our first step.

-The C-clamp/vise can be associated with compression -- infact, if we go halfway down [zlib's website](http://zlib.net/), we'll see that they have an image of a vise.
+The C-clamp/vise can be associated with compression -- in fact, if we go halfway down [zlib's website](http://zlib.net/), we'll see that they have an image of a vise.
 Interesting!

-The 'QR' lettering probbaly refers to a [QR code](https://en.wikipedia.org/wiki/QR_code), so what are the puzzle makers trying to say here?
+The 'QR' lettering probably refers to a [QR code](https://en.wikipedia.org/wiki/QR_code), so what are the puzzle makers trying to say here?
 That the QR code is within the compression somehow?
 Read on!

 ## Step 1 - base64 decode the ciphertext